Start Digital vs Go Digital: What SSAs Need to Know Under NCSS TSS (Legacy Terms Explained)

 Have a valid Organisational Health Framework for Social Services (OHFSS) assessment report (within the past year)

-Provide a vendor quotation sized according to TNG requirements
+Provide a vendor quotation sized according to Tech-and-GO! requirements

 What Start Digital Covers